BillyOh.com

 1. Plywood

-Plywood has a lot of properties that make it great for lining the interior of a shed.
-It’s strong despite its thickness and is ideal for attaching items to the walls or where they may otherwise get knocked off.
+Plywood has a lot of properties that make it great for lining the interior of a wooden shed.
+Its inherent durability makes it perfect for securely attaching items to the walls.

-A variety of thicknesses are available, from 3.6mm to 18mm.
-For sturdier and better insulating properties, we recommend at least 9mm.
+A range of thicknesses are available, from 3.6mm to 18mm, offering versatility to suit your needs.
+For sturdier and better insulating properties, we recommend opting for 9mm.

 banner content